abirxdhack/DeepSeekBot/README.md

 # 🤖 DeepSeek: R1- AI Chatbot for Telegram

-DeepSeek: R1 is a kinda slow and inefficient AI-powered chatbot for Telegram, built using Pyrogram and OpenRouter AI API.
+DeepSeek: R1 is a fast and inefficient AI-powered chatbot for Telegram, built using Pyrogram and OpenRouter AI API.
 This bot can handle multiple user queries simultaneously with high responsiveness.

 ## ✨ Features
 - 🚀 AI-powered responses via OpenRouter API
 - ⚡ Handles multiple users efficiently with 1000 workers
-- 🔥 Fast API requests using `httpx`  But Kinda Slow
+- 🔥 Fast API requests using `httpx`
 - 🛠️ Error handling for timeouts and failed API responses

 ## 📂 Project Structure